pandas-dev/pandas/doc/source/user_guide/sparse.rst

   rather than a SparseSeries or SparseDataFrame.

 This section provides some guidance on migrating your code to the new style.
-As a reminder, you can use the python warnings module to control warnings.
+As a reminder, you can use the Python warnings module to control warnings.
 But we recommend modifying your code, rather than ignoring the warning.

 **Construction**